 For some reason, on my machine step 1 generated a Blazor project targetting .NET 7, which is out of support.
 If this happens to you, I suggest upgrading to .NET 8 (the latest LTS version of .NET at the time of writing).

-To do this, change the TargetFramework
+To do this, change the TargetFramework property in the project file to

-, and upgrade the two Blazor NuGet packages to the latest v8 release.
+net8.0, and upgrade the two Blazor NuGet packages to the latest v8 release.

 3. Add Tailwind

-The easiest way to add Tailwind CSS to a project is to install it using npm
+The easiest way to add Tailwind CSS to a project is to install it using npm,

-command to create a blank config file.
+and then use the init command to create a blank config file.

 npm install -D tailwindcss

-In your newly-created config file, set the template paths (the content
+npx tailwindcss initIn your newly-created config file, set the template paths (the content

 setting) as follows.
 This tells Tailwind where to look for class names when